paragao/pcluster-dcv-amplify/dcv-backend/README.md

 # Demo - Managed DCV solution (backend)
-&nbsp;

-&nbsp;

 This demo delivers a portal that will allow users to log in using Amazon Cognito and manage their NICE DCV instances on AWS.
 It uses automation through AWS Systems Manager in order to scan for idling connections and stop the servers.
 It also allows customers to list all DCV instances running, stopped, and terminated.
 And it allows users to start their DCV Sessions right from the portal.

 This is by far a complete thorough solution.
 This demos allows customer to grasp how easy it is to managed Windows-based DCV instances when not using solutions such as Amazon AppStream or AWS ParallelCluster.
 It supports Linux-based DCV instances as well, as those not running with GPU.
 But for Linux-based instances I would suggest customers investigate this workshop [here](https://dcv-batch.workshop.aws/) which explains how to use AWS Batch to spin up Linux-based DCV instances on containers, using Spot instances, and managing the lifecycle of the instances automatically.

 This solution was created based on a customer feedback, and it integrates many of this specific customer's needs.
 I am more than happy to hear from other customers, and fellow colleagues, to learn how to improve the solution.
-Also, feel free to clone it/fork it and develop you own.
+Also, feel free to clone it/fork it and develop your own.
 &nbsp;

-> DISCLAIMER:
->
-> This solution has been developed as a POC for a customer, it is not intended to run in production, nor it is an official AWS solution.
-All the services used here will have AWS support as > standalones services.

-&nbsp;

 In the next sections I will go through the steps required to run this demo, and explain a bit of how it is setup.
-Before you run this demo, either make sure you have setup the solution following the steps below or that you have deployed in by using the AWS CloudFormation stack provided [here](https://code.amazon.com)
+Before you run this demo, either make sure you have setup the solution following the steps below or that you have deployed in by using the AWS CloudFormation stack provided [here](https://www.github.com/paragao/pcluster-dcv-amplify/backend/dcv-start-stop.yaml)

+The AWS CloudFormation template takes the following parameters:
+ 1. `Security Group` to associate with the instances being created.
+Make sure this Security Group allows inbound traffic on TCP port 8443, which is the default NICE DCV port;
+ 2. `EC2 Key Pair` which will be used to decrypt the default Windows password created on instance creation.
+You can also modify the Launch Template after the template was deployed and either domain join the AMI or customize the AMI with additional parameters, such as a default password, by using the [EC2 LaunchV2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2.html);
+ 3. `Instance` to explicit define which instance type to be used on the Launch Template.
+If you are launching EC2 instances using either the frontend provided in this project, or via the Amazon EC2 RunInstances API call, you can override that value;
+ 4. `Minutes` to define the amount of minutes that the SSM Maintenance Window will run.
+Similar to a cron job;
+ 5. `Tag` and `Tag Value` are used by the SSM Maintenance Window to identify which instances it should target.
+Make sure you **do not use** an existing tag/value since that would also target those other instances;
+ 6. `Action` to define if the instance will either be stopped or terminated when idle.
  &nbsp;
-## Step 1: Show the services used and how they are configured

 ***

-### EC2 & Resource Groups

- 1. Go to EC2 dashboard, start up some DCV instances
-   1. You can do that by Launching an instance with a NICE DCV AMI from the AWS Marketplace
- 2. Add a tag with Key = DCV and Value = Yes.
-This will be the tag you use in the Resource Group.
- 3. Show the instance have the Tag DCV:Yes.
-This is defined in a Resource Group.
- 4. Go to the Resource Group dashboard and show how to create a Resource Group.
-   1. Make sure you create a Resource Group that by group AWS::EC2::Instances and look for Tag:DCV=Yes
- 5. Go back to the EC2 dashboard and launch a new EC2 using the LaunchTemplate &nbsp;

-### Launch Templates

-  1. Go to the Amazon EC2 console, and click on Launch Templates
-  2. Create a Launch Template and make sure you include the following:
-    1. The AMI you have created from the DCV Server instance you have started in the previous section
-    2.
-&nbsp;

 ### AWS SSM Maintenance Window & AWS SSM Document

- 1. Go to the AWS SSM console
- 2. Go to Document (bottom of menu)
- 3. Create a new Document and copy/paste the code below
+This solution relies heavily on AWS Systems Manager in order to run a script that will either stop or shutdown the DCV instance.
+It combines SSM Documents being called by a SSM RunCommand API based on a cron job scheduled by SSM Maintenance Window.

+You can view the SSM Document created, as well as the SSM Maintenance Window, by going to the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager)

+Below is the code that was implement on the SSM Document.
+As you can see, it is a Powershell script hence it will only work on Windows.
+For Linux, please write your own SSM Document and associate with Linux based instances.

+The script is simple: it start by checking if there are active connections to the DCV server by listing them using the DCV CLI, then it waits a bit in order to check if anyone will connect and avoid spinning up/down instance too fast, and then if noone connects after a certain amount of time it sends a message to a topic which calls an AWS Lambda function to either stop or terminate the instance.

+If you want the script to loop less, or wait a different amount of time, feel free to change the timers.

 ```
  ---